jeanmachuca/qcobjects-covid-19/README.md

 To work with the data, you can use [QCObjects Collab for Data Science](https://www.npmjs.com/package/qcobjects-collab) that is a Open Source  Engine that helps Data Scientists to automate data processing and collaborative analysis tasks.

-QCObjects Collab uses a collaborative shell to do advanced math calcs usign ssh or unix-socket.
+QCObjects Collab uses a collaborative shell to do advanced math calc usign ssh or unix-socket.

 ## Installing QCObjects Collab from Docker